The Best Savings Accounts in Missouri for 2023

 How we picked

-MyBankTracker applied a methodology when choosing the best saving accounts in Missouri.
-Our top recommendations were selected based on a thorough analysis of savings accounts offered by the top 50 banks by deposit market share in Missouri (based on FDIC June 2021 data)--serving major cities including Kansas City, St. Louis, Springfield, Columbia, and Independence.
+MyBankTracker applied a methodology when choosing the best savings accounts in Missouri.
+Our top recommendations were selected based on a thorough analysis of savings accounts offered by the top 50 banks by deposit market share in Missouri (based on FDIC June 2022 data)--serving major cities including Kansas City, St. Louis, Springfield, Columbia, and Independence.

 We focused our choices on savings accounts with low monthly maintenance fees, easy-to-meet requirements to waive these fees, the bank’s physical branch and ATM network, excess withdrawal fees, and any other convenience features.

 Once you’ve taken the time to look at the banks in your area, you should also consider opening an online savings accounts.

 Online banks have become more popular thanks to the convenience, high-interest rates, and low fees they offer.

 Many traditional banks have increased the fees that they charge in recent years.
 They’ve also reduced the interest that they pay.

 The end result is that customers have been forced to pay banks for the privilege of having a bank account.
 Online banks rarely charge monthly fees, making them much cheaper to use.

 Interest rates and fees have a huge effect on the balance of your savings account.
 Given years to compound, the effect of even a small difference in fees and rates could amount to hundreds or thousands of dollars.
 This example will illustrate the power of interest rates.